 Given that this is an ideal entry-level digital camera solution for macro photography you would expect the value to be proportionate.

-At just under $500 for a camera that is compact, features amazing high-quality image output and has an incredibly versatile zoom lens, this is exceptional value for money.
+At just under $500 (see latest price here) for a camera that is compact, features amazing high-quality image output and has an incredibly versatile zoom lens, this is exceptional value for money.

 If you can see yourself getting involved in macro photography but don’t want to blow the budget just yet, the Lumix LX10 is the best camera for macro photography for you.

 Plus, this camera is such a great little performer that you can use it as a daily carry or even a travel camera.